 The joint venture touted the existing building at 185 Tabor Road, which was built in 2006, as one of the newest and highest-quality office buildings in Morris County, featuring institutional quality finishes and amenities, layouts and building systems.
 The property also has adjacent structured parking with 892 spaces.

 The second parcel includes buildings constructed in phases from the 1950s to the 1990s, which are connected and total 644,000 square feet on about 45 acres.
 As part of the redevelopment, the new owners have proposed developing manufacturing, warehouse and office space for the fragrance company Mane USA.

 “What makes the campus special is its prime location in a neighborhood where established corporate users are already flourishing,” said Vision Real Estate Partners’ Sam Morreale, founder and managing partner.
 “This creates great potential for redevelopment.
 And building upon the impressive in-place infrastructure will allow corporate users to leverage the historical capital already invested here.

 “We look forward to launching our plans to integrate and transform the campus to offer a mix of high-tech office, lab and light industrial space in an amenity-rich environment.”

 Morreale touted the history and corporate cachet of the site, which has also been owned by Warner-Lambert and Pfizer.
-The immediate area houses several headquarters, locations and campuses and corporate users in the financial services, insurance, pharmaceuticals, biotech, telecommunications, electronics and transportation sectors.
+The immediate area houses several headquarters locations and campuses, along with corporate users in the financial services, insurance, pharmaceuticals, biotech, telecommunications, electronics and transportation sectors.